 Gas-fired systems are excellent for heat treatments because of the heat capacity that can be produced by one single unit; allowing the operator to arrive at “kill” temps very quickly.
 However, there must be precautions taken to prevent the source from causing damage, especially forced-air systems.
 Temperatures as high as 275 degrees F may be coming out of the end of the duct.
 While this sounds scary, the heated air is quickly blended with the use of proper airflow.
 Always wrap the duct with Reflectix insulation and a moving blanket at the transitions of vinyl windows where the duct is introduced, and a blanket or more insulation at the end of the duct where the heated air is being discharged.

-Proper preparation is crucial to safely performing heat treatments, and is arguably the most important step.
+Another strategy to avoid damage from heat treatments is preparation.
+Proper preparation is crucial to safely perform heat treatments and is arguably the most important step.
 Removal of pressurized cylinders, candles, chocolates, oil paintings, and medications should always be practiced.
 Vinyl blinds should be drawn up, removed from the frame, and placed on the floor.
-Failure to do so can result in a small mess to potential serious injuries.
+Failure to do so can result in a small mess to potentially serious injuries.
 As an example, aerosol cans will burst in heat treatments disbursing pieces of metal at very high velocities, which is why it is paramount to thoroughly inspect the structure at the beginning of the treatment.

 While this is not an exhaustive guide for avoiding damage, it covers a lot of common issues that treatment professionals encounter on a daily basis.
-If you are unsure about a particular item, do thorough research on the manufacturer’s website, or consult with a Thermal Flow Technologies representative by calling 833-401-3569 extension 4, or send an email to firstname.lastname@example.org
+If you are searching for a safe, thermostatically controlled bed bug heater that would be suitable for your needs, please consult with a Thermal Flow Technologies representative by calling 833-401-3569 extension 1, or send an email to firstname.lastname@example.org.